Do I Need Pet Insurance?

 Pet insurance companies have been growing in number and popularity in the United States over the past 20 years.
 Today, there are numerous companies offering plans to pet owners across the company.
 Not all companies are the same, although they share some similarities.

 2) All pet insurance companies do not cover pre-existing conditions.
-This makes sense because an insurance company would quickly go out of business if they allowed people to wait until their pet becomes sick before signing up for insurance to cover their illness.
-For this reason, it is important to enroll in pet insurance before your pet develops a pre-existing condition which will not be covered in the future.
+It makes sense because an insurance company would quickly go out of business if they allowed people to wait until their pet becomes sick before signing up for insurance to cover their illness.
+For this reason, it is important to enroll in pet insurance before your pet develops a pre-existing condition that will not be covered in the future.

 1) Some companies cover routine wellness care, some do not.
 This includes annual examinations, vaccinations, and routine yearly testing including heartworm and Lyme disease.
 Pet insurance is really designed to cover illness and accidents where costs of care can range from hundreds to thousands of dollars.
 Companies that offer routine wellness coverage likely pass these costs along in the form of higher premiums to the consumer.